Skip to main content

 • Religion: mainly Anglican with some Catholic churches.

-• Business: Banking hours are 8 am to 1 pm, Monday to Thursday, and 3-5 pm on Fridays.
-A bureau de change is open at the airport every day, except Sunday, until 5 PM.
-Shops are open on weekdays, eight am-noon and 1 pm-4 pm, and on Saturday, eight am-noon.
+• Business: Banking hours are 8 am to 1 pm, Monday through Thursday, and 3 pm to 5 pm on Fridays.
+A bureau de change is open at the airport every day, except Sunday, until 5 pm.
+Shops are open on weekdays from 8 am to noon and 1 pm to 4 pm and on Saturday from 8 am to noon.
 Most tourist centers accept major credit cards.

 • Electricity: 220 volts, 50 cycles.